FG-Attn: Leveraging Fine-Grained Sparse Attention in Video Diffusion Models: Method

-Figure~\ref{fig:method_gatherload} (right) shows an implementation overview of the gather-load primitive on H100 GPUs.
-The indices of the key/value vectors, stored in HBM, are provided as input to the sparse attention function.
-A set of these indices is cooperatively loaded into shared memory~\circled{1}, then distributed across the warps of each warp group (four warps per group on H100)~\circled{2}.
-Each warp’s index set is then broadcast to all its threads using warp-shuffle instructions~\circled{3}.
-Finally, based on these row indices, each thread computes the addresses of its assigned vector elements and issues asynchronous load instructions to fetch the sparse vectors into shared memory~\circled{4}.
+\textbf{The sparse gather-load primitive.} For each group of \(M\) queries, only the relevant keys indicated by the sparse mask are loaded (Fig.~\ref{fig:method_gatherload}).
+Indices are first cooperatively loaded into shared memory~\circled{1} from HBM, then distributed across warps in a warp group~\circled{2}.
+Each warp broadcasts its indices to threads~\circled{3}, after which threads compute addresses and issue asynchronous loads to fetch the sparse vectors into shared memory~\circled{4}.

-\textbf{Overlap the address generation latency with attention computation.} The latency of generating addresses for key/value vectors from the sparse index mask can be hidden behind attention computation.
-On NVIDIA H100 GPUs, the division of work of loading data and performing computation is organized between different warp groups: \emph{producer} warp groups handle data loading, while the \emph{consumer} warp group performs the computation.
-The producer warp group threads load tiles of query, key, and value vectors into on-chip memory, and the consumer warp group threads compute and accumulate the partial sums of output vectors.